rdunlap514/n8nStockBot/env.example.md

 # .env.example
 # Copy this file to `.env` and fill in the real API keys.
-Do NOT commit your `.env` file.

 # Required API keys
 OPENAI_API_KEY=your_openai_api_key